 On the very-demanding Red Dead Redemption at medium settings, the m17 R4 achieved an impressive rate of 79.7 fps, besting the Aorus 17G and ROG Flow X13 by more than 20%.
 Saddled with last year’s card, the Razer Blade Pro 17 was a full 29 % behind.

-Alienware’s behemoth exceeded 100 fps again in Shadow of the Tomb Raider, hitting 103 while the Aorus 17G and the ROG Flow X13 hovered in the mid 80s and 60s.
+Alienware’s behemoth exceeded 100 fps again in Shadow of the Tomb Raider, hitting 103 while the Aorus 17G hovered in the mid 80s.
 On this test, surprisingly, the Razer Blade Pro 17 came close to matching the m17 R4.

 Far Cry New Dawn at Ultra settings also provided a great example of the Alienware m15 R4’s dominance.
 It hit a full 105 fps where its nearest competitor, the Gigabyte Aorus 17G could only manage 92 fps with the Asus ROG Flow X13 and Razer Blade Pro 17 were both in the 80s.

 To see how well the Alienware m17 R4 performs over the long haul, we ran the Metro Exodus benchmark at RTX, the highest settings level, 15 times at 1080p.
 The laptop was remarkably consistent, averaging 75.6 fps with a high of 76.2 and a low of 75.4.
 During that time, the average CPU speed was 4.19 GHz with a peak of 5.088 GHz.
 By comparison, the Gigabyte Aorus 17G, got an average frame rate of just 59.6 fps with an average CPU speed of 3.47 GHz and the Asus ROG Flow X13 managed a slightly-higher 65.2 fps with an average CPU speed of 3.89 GHz.